Karthik-2110/VibinWork/INSTRUCTIONS.md

 # 🧑‍🤝‍🧑 VibinWork — iOS App

-An iOS productivity app that matches users for real-time, one-on-one, timed co-working sessions with similar interests.
-Built using SwiftUI, Supabase, and integrated with a voice SDK (Agora).
+An iOS productivity app for real-time, timed co-working sessions in user-created rooms.
+Built using SwiftUI and Supabase.

 ---

 ## 📌 MVP Feature Overview

-- ✅ User Authentication (Google Sign-In via Supabase, fully implemented)
+- ✅ **User Authentication:** Google Sign-In via Supabase.
-- ✅ Profile creation with goals/interests (Onboarding flow implemented, data saved to Supabase)
+- ✅ **Profile Creation:** Onboarding flow to collect user details.
-- 🤝 Matchmaking with real-time availability
-- 🎙️ In-app 1:1 voice call
-- ⏱️ Timer-based sessions (e.g., 25/50 min)
+- ✅ **Room-Based Sessions:**
+    - Create rooms with custom names, participant limits, and timer durations.
+    - Browse and join existing open rooms.
+- ✅ **Real-Time Waiting Room:**
+    - Host and participants wait in a lobby.
+    - Participant list updates in real-time for everyone.
-- ✅ Session end cleanup (disconnect + free up users)
+- ✅ **Synchronized Session Timer:**
-- 🗒️ (Optional) Post-session feedback
+    - Host starts the session for all participants.
+    - A shared, robust timer keeps everyone in sync, regardless of timezone.
+- 🎙️ **In-app Voice Call:** (Next Step) Integration with a voice SDK.

 ---